-52.9% of the resident workers (Administrative and Support Services) in City of Armadale have qualifications, compared to 53.6% for Western Australia.
+52.9% of the resident workers (Administrative and Support Services) in the City of Armadale have qualifications, compared to 53.6% for Western Australia.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.

-The level of educational attainment for City of Armadale's resident workforce relates to a number of factors including:
+The level of educational attainment for the City of Armadale's resident workforce relates to a number of factors including:

 - The age structure of the resident workforce;

 - The professional or social ambitions of people to obtain qualifications (that is, to seek education and retraining);